vestfoldfylke/azf-acos-interact/ground-control/readme.md

 npm i
 ```

-Create the path set in AVLEVERING_ROOT if it doesnt exist
+Create the path set in AVLEVERING_ROOT if it doesn't exist

 ## Run
 ```sh